Claims-Based and Hybrid Measure

-- Agency for Healthcare Research and Quality (AHRQ) Indicators – Includes the Patient Safety Indicators (PSIs) measure.
+- CMS Recalibrated PSI Measure – Includes the Patient Safety Indicators (PSIs) measure.

 - Mortality Measures – Includes the condition-specific acute myocardial infarction (AMI), chronic obstructive pulmonary disease (COPD), heart failure (HF), pneumonia and stroke measures; and the procedure-specific coronary artery bypass graft (CABG) measure.

-- Hospital Value-Based Purchasing (VBP) Mortality and AHRQ Measures
+- Hospital Value-Based Purchasing (VBP) Mortality and Complication Measures

 - Readmission Measures – Includes the condition-specific AMI, COPD, HF, pneumonia and stroke measures, the procedure-specific CABG and total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) measures; and the hospital-wide all-cause readmission (HWR) measure.

 - Complication Measure – Includes the procedure-specific risk-standardized THA/TKA complication measure.

 - Payment Measures – Includes the condition-specific AMI, HF, and pneumonia payment measures, as well as the procedure-specific THA/TKA payment measure.

-- Excess Days in Acute Care (EDAC) Measures – Includes the condition-specific AMI and HF EDAC measures.
+- Excess Days in Acute Care (EDAC) Measures – Includes the condition-specific AMI, HF and pneumonia EDAC measures.